 So what is the logical way for Nikon to move into mirrorless?
 Essentially, Nikon has a couple of choices for DX and FX:

 - Create a different mirrorless mount for APS-C size sensors: this would essentially kill DX.
 A while ago when I posted the “why DX has no future” article, I received a number of angry comments from some readers.
-Well, it has been over a year since that article and I still believe that DX has no future in a big DSLR box.
+Well, I still believe that DX has no future in a big DSLR box.
 To be able to compete with the current APS-C mirrorless market, Nikon needs to create a new mount with a shorter flange distance.
 This will obviously be very expensive for the company and will take a while to catch up with good lenses.
 Instead of two mounts, Nikon will have to concentrate on three and phase away DX DSLRs in the future.
 But if this does not happen and Nikon chooses to keep the flange distance the same, APS-C mirrorless cameras from Nikon will always be at a disadvantage in terms of size and bulk.
 By creating a new mount for APS-C, Nikon can make smaller / lighter lenses and camera bodies.

 - Keep the F mount, but get rid of the mirror: this is obviously the easiest and the cheapest route, and the one that ensures compatibility with all Nikon F mount lenses.
 With the mirror gone, APS-C mirrorless cameras could potentially be smaller in height (no pentaprism), but they would obviously have the same depth, since the mount to sensor distance has to stay the same.
 Camera bodies would potentially look box-like, which is hard to design with good ergonomics.
 At the same time, larger camera bodies would balance well with larger / longer lenses.